-Direct financing review for U.S. operators, investors, and owner-led businesses.
+Commercial finance guidance for U.S. operators, investors, and owner-led businesses.

-Nationwide coverage Fast initial response Direct contact with Nicolas
+Broker-guided review Fast initial response Direct contact with Nicolas

 About Nicolas Lescalier

-Direct financing guidance for operators who need clarity fast.
+Commercial finance guidance for operators who need clarity fast.

-I work with U.S. business owners and commercial real estate borrowers who need practical help choosing the right financing structure.
-My role is not to push every file into the same product.
-It is to narrow the realistic path, flag the weak spots early, and help the borrower move with more confidence.
+My role is not to approve or fund transactions directly.
+It is to narrow the available path, flag weak spots early, prepare the request, and help the borrower compare third-party financing options with more confidence.

 My work spans working capital loans, lines of credit, term loans, equipment financing, invoice-driven solutions, SBA paths, bridge financing, and broader commercial mortgage scenarios.